 Just like the rest of our body, our teeth and bite will change as we age.
 In fact, your teeth are never really set in stone and will naturally shift over time.
 There are a number of factors that influence how much and how quickly age-related dental changes develop, but it is inevitable that some change will occur.
 This may be due to injury, decay or even existing conditions.

 What this means is most of us, regardless of whether we have had orthodontic treatment when we were younger, will probably find that our lower front teeth will become crooked to some degree as we get older.
 Once your lower front teeth “slip” past each other the amount of crowding tends to worsen more quickly and then you are also likely to notice changes in the position of the opposing top teeth as well.

 The types of treatment available to straighten your front teeth are the same regardless of whether you want them on the top, bottom or both.
-Lingual (inside) braces or clear aligner treatment such as Invisalign® or Clear Correct may be a good option in some cases, particularly if your main concern is aesthetics as they are virtually invisible.
+Lingual (inside) braces or clear aligner treatment such as Invisalign®, Spark® and 3M Clarity may be a good option in some cases, particularly if your main concern is aesthetics as they are virtually invisible.
 The best way to discover which treatment will be most suitable for your case and budget is to consult a specialist orthodontist.